 Available with Spatial Analyst license.

-For each pixel, the function will calculate the downslope horizontal or vertical distance to pixel(s) on a river or stream into which they flow.
+Computes, for each cell, the horizontal or vertical component of downslope distance, following the flow paths, to cells on a stream into which they flow.
+In case of multiple flow paths, minimum, weighted mean, or maximum flow distance can be computed.
 If an optional flow direction raster is provided, the down slope direction(s) will be limited to those defined by the input flow direction raster.
-In case of multiple flow paths, minimum, weighted mean, or maximum flow distance can be computed.
-The output is a flow distance raster.

 To limit downslope directions along which flow distance is measured, provide an optional input flow direction raster that can be derived using the Flow Direction function.
 Choose from D8, D-Infinity (DINF) and multi-flow direction (MFD) flow models while generating an optional input flow direction raster.